-Consideration of the need for AT or AIM is required for all students with disabilities, regardless of the nature of the disability.
-Determining whether a student needs AT or AIM requires a team decision-making process.
+Consideration of the need for Assistive Technology (AT) or Accessible Educational Materials (AEM) is required for all students with disabilities, regardless of the nature of the disability.
+Determining whether a student needs AT or AEM requires a team decision-making process.

 - see text on a page.

 - hold and turn the pages of a book or other collection of papers.

 - sit upright and stay alert for sufficient periods of time.

 - read for required lengths of time without tiring.

 - decode letters and words.

 If the student has a disability that interferes with using or learning from curriculum materials, AEM may be needed.
 Resources to support the team in the AEM decision-making process include the AEM Navigator and the AIM Explorer from the National Center on Accessible Educational Materials .